ThibeauK/forumistic-blog/posts/post14.md

 *Alternative to engineering held hostage to despotic ideas about efficiency and profit.
 Not all technology is the same.
 Some may be coercive and unbalanced, some more generous and sage-like.* <a href="#bibliography">[26]</a> Daoism does not condemn machines for their problematic nature.
-These tools are build upon the fondness of confused disordered knowledge, forging unsustainable thinking.
+These tools are built upon the fondness of confused disordered knowledge, forging unsustainable thinking.
 Sage-like processing follows the nature of things.
 Opposing contemporary machines distorting their environment.
 Their knowledge achieves great effectiveness without the need for expenditure.
 Nature-like behaviour encourages spontaneous and harmonious efficiency.
 Condemning computational devices focused on effectiveness.